michaelkrone/generator-phalcon/README.md

 $ yo phalcon
 ```

 You will be asked some questions about your application.
+You can specify the main namespace where all generated classes will live in.
+This will also be used to generate the project name.
+You can specify the folder name this project lives in (if it differs from the project name).
 Finally you have a working multi-module application set up:

 ```
 I welcome you to the Phalcon project generator.